A. Aircraft noise control:

-(4) The EPA worked with the Ministry of Transportation and Communications to revise and promulgate the In-use Motor Vehicle Noise Control Regulations in 2004.
-To reinforce noise control of in-use motor vehicles, city/county Environmental Protection Bureaus (EPBs) carry out vehicle noise inspection checkpoints on roadsides, parking lots, at dynamometer inspection and testing stations for exhaust emissions from diesel engine automobiles, and other appropriate sites.
+(5) The EPA worked with the Ministry of Transportation and Communications to revise and promulgate the In-use Motor Vehicle Noise Control Regulations in 2004.
+To reinforce noise control of in-use motor vehicles, city/county environmental protection bureaus (EPBs) carry out vehicle noise inspection checkpoints at roadsides, parking lots, dynamometer inspection and testing stations for exhaust emissions from diesel engine automobiles, and other appropriate sites.
 In 2009, the EPA launched an online web portal that allows citizens to report in-use vehicle noise.
-Anyone who wants to report a noisy car can do so within 30 days from the day of the vehicle sighting.
+Anyone who wants to report a noisy car can do so within 30 days from the day of sighting the vehicle.
 After the case is checked and confirmed by local EPB officials, the owner of the vehicle will be summoned to bring in the vehicle to a designated site for a stationary noise test.

 C. Traffic noise control: